aisingapore/TagUI-Bricks/DBS-Forex-Gmail/README.md

 ## DBS.com & Gmail - download forex rates and email ([download template](https://github.com/aimakerspace/TagUI-Bricks/releases/download/v1.0.0/DBS-Forex-Gmail.zip))

 This automation flow gets forex rates from DBS.com and sends a csv file of the forex rates using Gmail.
-The flow was done on macOS Google Chrome at 125% zoom, images may have to be replaced with your browser's to work.
+The Gmail portion was done on macOS Chrome at 125% zoom, images may have to be replaced with your browser's to work.

 ![forex_gmail.gif](https://raw.githubusercontent.com/aimakerspace/TagUI-Bricks/master/DBS-Forex-Gmail/forex_gmail.gif)